attack68/rateslib/docs/source/i_whatsnew.rst

        in *Solvers* and standardised *Instruments*.
 This feature can be opted out of using the ``defaults.curve_caching`` setting.
 Note also the added :meth:`~rateslib.curves.Curve.clear_cache` method.
        (`435 <https://github.com/attack68/rateslib/pull/435>`_)
+   * - Bug
+     - :class:`~rateslib.curves.MultiCsaCurve` is now included in the main namespace.

 1.5.0 (25th September 2024)
 ****************************